Boxxfish/boxxfish.github.io/src/routes/resume/+page.md

 **DTrack**
 - Created Vue-inspired reactive UI library for Godot using GDScript.

+### Papers
+- Beneath the [MASK]: An Analysis of Structural Query Tokens in ColBERT -- ECIR 2024

 ## Organizations
 **Multidisciplinary Robotics:** Pacbot Team -- (Aug 2019 - Now)